sorelmitra/learn/docs/DevelopmentGuide.md

 	cd src/chatapi

-Start Postgres in Docker

-	docker-compose up -d

 Create an isolated Python environment, and install dependencies:

 	virtualenv env
 	npm run env-install

-Run the Django migrations to set up your models:

-	npm run makemigrations
-	npm run migrate

-### Start Chat API On a Local PC

 Start the local Postgres with Certificates:

-	cd ../.. # CD to root of botagg project docker-compose up -d
+	docker-compose up -d

 Check that Postgres is up and running: